AaronRaja29/Social-Distancing/README.md

 Deploying it on current surveillance systems and drones used by police to monitor large areas can help to prevent coronavirus by allowing automated and better tracking of activities happening in the area.
 It shows analytics of the area in real time.
 It can also be used to alert police in case of considerable violation of social distancing protocols in a particular area.

 Things needed to be improved :
-* ~~Auto-calibration [For the given sample video, I've calibrated the model by simulating a 3D depth factor based on the camera position and orientation.]~~ (Check out v2.0)
 * Faster processing
 #### Please Note: angle factor is needed to be set between 0 to 1 for v2.0 according to the angle of camera (move towards one as angle becomes verticle)
 ## Installation: